Modus ponens: Alleged cases of failure

 Since Shakespeare did write Hamlet, the first premise is true.
 The second premise is also true, since starting with a set of possible authors limited to just Shakespeare and Hobbes and eliminating one of them leaves only the other.
 However, the conclusion is doubtful, since ruling out Shakespeare as the author of Hamlet would leave numerous possible candidates, many of them more plausible alternatives than Hobbes (if the if-thens in the inference are read as material conditionals, the conclusion comes out true simply by virtue of the false antecedent.
 This is one of the paradoxes of material implication).

-The general form of McGee-type counterexamples to modus ponens is simply $P, P \rightarrow (Q \rightarrow R)$, therefore, $Q \rightarrow R$; it is not essential that $P$ be a disjunction, as in the example given.
+The general form of McGee-type counterexamples to modus ponens is simply $P, P \rightarrow (Q \rightarrow R)$, therefore, $Q \rightarrow R$; however, it is not essential that $P$ be a disjunction, as in the example given.
 That these kinds of cases constitute failures of modus ponens remains a controversial view among logicians, but opinions vary on how the cases should be disposed of, and some authors have rejected McGee's argument.

 In deontic logic, some examples of conditional obligation also raise the possibility of modus ponens failure.
 These are cases where the conditional premise describes an obligation predicated on an immoral or imprudent action, e.g., "If Doe murders his mother, he ought to do so gently," for which the dubious unconditional conclusion would be "Doe ought to gently murder his mother."
 It would appear to follow that if Doe is in fact gently murdering his mother, then by modus ponens it appears that he is doing exactly what he should, unconditionally, be doing.
 Here again, modus ponens failure is not a popular diagnosis and is criticized by some authors, but is sometimes argued for.

 Possible fallacies

-The fallacy of affirming the consequent is a common misinterpretation of the modus ponens.
+The fallacy of affirming the consequent (inferring P from if P, then Q and Q) is a common misinterpretation of the modus ponens.